Canongate Stars and Stories - A new illuminated walking trail through Edinburgh's Old Town print & publishing history.

 Photo Credit: Chris Scott

-While we take every opportunity to ensure the details for Canongate Stars & Stories are accurate, we always advise that you contact the event organiser before setting out for the event to avoid disapointment.
+While we take every opportunity to ensure the details for Canongate Stars and Stories are accurate, we always advise that you contact the event organiser before setting out for the event to avoid disapointment.